wait

 js_render=true

-to function, as it operates within the browser environment during JavaScript rendering.wait
+to function, as it operates within the browser environment during JavaScript rendering.How the Wait parameter works

 parameter with a value in milliseconds to your JavaScript rendering request: